mgsosna/mattsosna.com/_posts/data_engineering/2022-08-22-AWS-Compute.md

 So you've built a cool app and want to show it off to the world.
 Maybe it's an AI that generates [cat pictures from scribbles](https://affinelayer.com/pixsrv/), a [viral LinkedIn post generator](https://viralpostgenerator.com), or an [English to RegEx translator](https://www.autoregex.xyz/).
 You want a user to just click a link and immediately start interacting with your app, rather than needing to download and run it on their computer.

 This "immediate interactivity" is going to require a **server**, which takes user requests (e.g., cat scribbles) and _serves_ responses (e.g., AI-generated cat images).
-You _could_ use your personal laptop, but it'll stop serving requests when it goes to sleep or turns off.
-A sophisticated hacker could steal your private data.
-Your hard drive also might melt if your app gets popular and your computer tries serving too many requests!
+You _could_ use your personal laptop, but it'll stop serving requests when it goes to sleep or turns off, and a sophisticated hacker could probably steal your private data.
+The cherry on top is that your hard drive might melt if your computer tries serving too many requests at once!

 Unless you like hacked, melted laptops, you'll probably want to [rent a server from the cloud]({{  site.baseurl  }}/AWS-Intro).
 While you do sacrifice some control by not having access to the physical machine, you'll abstract away a lot of configuration and maintenance you likely don't want to deal with anyway.
 And if you're willing to pay a bit more, you can easily rent a machine -- or several -- that are significantly stronger than your laptop.
 So how do we get started?